How do I improve my marriage in 2026?

 Fast forward years to the happiest relationship yet. :)

-Some of my clients follow the same arc - 6 months in, and they exit with peace and certainty.
+Many of my clients follow the exact same arc: some exit their relationships with absolute peace and certainty.

 Others find their marriage improves dramatically.